-Corporations that carry on exploration and mining activities in Canada are subject to the general corporate income tax rules that apply to all corporations operating in Canada.
+Corporations that carry on exploration and mining activities in Canada are subject to the general corporate income tax rules that apply to all corporations operating in the country.
 Income tax is imposed at the federal level, under the Income Tax Act (Canada), and at the provincial and territorial level, with each province and territory having its own income tax statute.
-The current Canadian federal corporate tax rate is 15%, and provincial/territorial tax rates range from 11.5% to 16%.
+The current Canadian federal corporate tax rate is 15%, and provincial/territorial tax rates range from 8% to 16%.

 A non-resident corporation that carries on business in Canada is subject to income tax in Canada at the same corporate tax rate as applies to Canadian resident corporations, and is also subject to a 25% “branch tax” on profits that are not reinvested in Canada.
 In addition, a non-resident is subject to income tax in Canada on the disposition of “taxable Canadian property”, which includes any interest in real or resource properties in Canada, as well as certain shares and partnership or trust interests that derive their value from such properties.